SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Working_with_Spectrum_Analyzer_elements/Viewing_spectrum_analyzer_traces.md

 - To change the size of the settings pane, drag the edge of the pane.
 Click the blue bar to the right of the pane to collapse or expand it entirely.

-- To change the units used in the real-time display, next to *Amplitude units* or *frequency units*, select a different unit in the drop-down list.
-From DataMiner 9.5.4 onwards, *Sweeptime units* can also be customized.
+- To change the units used in the real-time display, next to *Amplitude units* or *frequency units*, select a different unit in the drop-down list. *Sweeptime units* can also be customized.

   The change of units will be applied everywhere on the spectrum analyzer card, including on the real-time display.